"You look familiar" "Like your dead girlfriend?"

 - Iphicles and Ares were both played by Kevin Smith; they're not related to each other but they're both Hercules's half-brothers!
 (Iphicles is the son of Alcmene and her husband; Ares is the son of Zeus and Hera.)

-- And let us not forget Ted Raimi playing the triplets Joxer, Jett and Jace.
+- Ted Raimi playing the triplets Joxer, Jett and Jace.

 - Before Caesar & Cupid Karl Urban was in the episode "Altared States" & in a late series episode called "Lifeblood", which was a reuse of an unsold Pilot Episode.
 Also in "Lifeblood" were Danielle Cormack, who played Ephiny, & Claudia Black, who was Cassandra in two Hercules episodes.